Hey! I heard you wanted a Low-Carb Chicken Bacon Ranch Casserole. Well, good news:

 - ½ cup plain greek yogurt

-- 3 tbsp packet ranch seasoning mix (or one packet)
+- 3 tablespoon packet ranch seasoning mix (or one packet)

 - ⅓ cup unsweetened almond milk